shellymutu-grigg/shellymutu-grigg/README.md

-## Tēnā koe 👋!!!
-Welcome to the world of Shelly (Michelle) Mutu-Grigg
+## Tēnā koe!!! 👋 Welcome to the world of Shelly (Michelle) Mutu-Grigg 👋

 - 🔭  I’m currently working on practicing typescript, next.js, auth0, graphQL, material-ui and of course jest!
 - 🌱  I’m currently learning Auth0